GHSVS-de/plg_system_bs3ghsvs/README.md

 - `cd others`
 - `npm install`
 - `cd ..`
-- Edit `/build.js` to copy the downloaded files to `/src/media/` during build step.
+- Edit `/build.js` to also copy these "downloaded" files to `/src/media/` during build step.

 ### Build new Joomla package ZIP.